 5 credits

 AP Calculus BC is designed to be the equivalent of both first and second semester post-secondary courses.
 It builds on and applies the concepts and skills introduced in AP Calculus AB to parametrically defined curves, polar curves, and vector valued functions.
-In addition we also delve into more techniques and methods for integration as well as introduce topics surrounding using sequences and series to model various function types.
-At the end of our Math 35 AP course, students have the option to write the AP Calculus BC College Board exam in May.
+In addition, we also delve into more techniques and methods for integration as well as introduce topics surrounding using sequences and series to model various function types.
+At the end of our Math 35 AP course, students have the option to write the AP Calculus BC College Board exam.

-The combination of the social science courses General Psychology 20 and Experimental Psychology 30 is AP Psychology.
+AP Psychology is the combination of the social science courses General Psychology 20 and Experimental Psychology 30.
 The purpose of AP Psychology is to introduce students to the study of the behavior and mental processes of the human brain.
 Topics such as Biological Basis of Psychology, Developmental Psychology, Clinical Psychology and Social Psychology as well as many other focuses of General Psychology are studied throughout the course.
 AP Psychology provides the students with skills that will allow them to define, explain, and apply concepts, behavior, theories, and perspectives in psychology, analyze and interpret quantitative data, and analyze psychological research studies.
-For students looking to pursue a career in psychology or those looking to take psychology courses in post secondary education, the skills acquired in this course will help establish a base of information that will help to achieve future success.
+For students looking to pursue a career in psychology or those looking to take psychology courses in post-secondary education, the skills acquired in this course will help establish a base of information that will help to achieve future success.

 5 credits